IgniteUI/igniteui-docfx/en/components/overlay_main.md

 ### Hiding the overlay

-The [`IgxOverlayService.hide()`] ({environment:angularApiUrl}/classes/igxoverlayservice.html#hide) method removes the content from the overlay and, if applicable, re-attaches it to the original location in the DOM.
+The [`IgxOverlayService.hide()`]({environment:angularApiUrl}/classes/igxoverlayservice.html#hide) method removes the content from the overlay and, if applicable, re-attaches it to the original location in the DOM.

 All of the elements rendered by the overlay service have a unique ID assigned to them by the service.
-The [`IgxOverlayService.show()`] ({environment:angularApiUrl}/classes/igxoverlayservice.html#show) method returns the identifier of the rendered content.
-In order to remove content from the overlay, that ID needs to be passed to the overlay's [`hide()`] ({environment:angularApiUrl}/classes/igxoverlayservice.html#hide) method.
+The [`IgxOverlayService.attach()`]({environment:angularApiUrl}/classes/igxoverlayservice.html#attach) method returns the identifier of the rendered content.
+In order to remove content from the overlay, that ID needs to be passed to the overlay's [`hide()`]({environment:angularApiUrl}/classes/igxoverlayservice.html#hide) method.

 We can modify the previously defined overlay method to not only show but also hide the overlay element
 ```typescript